JapneetOnchain/Fraud-Pattern-Analysis/cases/004-drift-protocol/README.md

 5. The exact withdrawGuardThreshold before and after values for each affected market were extracted from program logs.

 6. As of April 4, 2026, 24,881 ETH ($51M) remains in the primary Ethereum exploiter wallet, unlaundered.
-This is current data not available in any prior report.

 7. 477,375 USDY was identified in the Solana drain wallet as a regulated asset with freeze capability.
 Ondo Finance subsequently froze these tokens.